 - fires are not permitted in the reserve

-- no camping is permitted in the reserve
+- camping is not permitted in the reserve

-- bins are not provided, so take all your rubbish with you
+- bins are not provided, so take your rubbish with you

 - observe park safety signs